What are the pros and cons?

 The “top of the world” type outcomes are still way more common with trad than with indie publishing.
 (I’m talking about explosive international successes like Gone Girl, or Girl on a Train.
 It’s not that hits like these are ever frequent, nor that huge hits are impossible via indie routes, but that level of global attention does mostly fall to trad published authors.
 It’s just the way it is.)

-Lots of self-published authors sell effectively nothing.
-They may make a loss from self-pub.
+Lots of self published authors sell effectively nothing.
+They may make a loss from self publishing.
 In fact, it’s probably true that a majority of indie authors lose money (because their books are bad, or their marketing is bad, or both.
-Equally, lots of trad-oriented authors knock at the gates of the traditional industry and are never admitted.
+Equally, lots of traditionally-oriented authors knock at the gates of the traditional industry and are never admitted.
 Those guys don’t make money either.)

 And forget about the boosters from either camp.